vippsas/vipps-developers/faqs/common-errors-faq.md

-You can log in to [portal.vipps.no](https://portal.vipps.no) to double check your API keys, sale units and API products.
+You can log in to [portal.vipps.no](https://portal.vipps.no) to double check your API keys, sales units and API products.
 See:
 [Getting the API keys](../common-topics/api-keys.md#getting-the-api-keys).